PwBwolf/my-portfolio-site/README.md

 ## Tech being used on this site

 Amazon web services Ec2
 NGINX for a reverse proxy and caching
 Angular 2 for client side code
 Node.js for Server
 Express

+Email: pwborodich@gmail.com for questions